txt/plm19/doc/week3.md

      - Discuss the merits, if any of moving that method down into `Symbol`.
      - Discuss the merits, if any of moving that method down to `Bag`.
      - Discuss the merits, if any of moving that method down to `Collection`.
-     - OVerall, where do you think that method should live?
+     - Overall, where do you think that method should live?

 ```
 Object